FREQUENTLY ASKED QUESTIONS

-Yes; a complete retail area is provided for students as well as non- students to purchase massage tables, and chairs, aromatherapy products, massage tools, fleece table pads, massage music and environmental sounds on CD, lotions, oils and creams.
+Yes; a complete retail area is provided for students as well as non- students to purchase massage tables and chairs (special order only), aromatherapy products, massage tools, fleece table pads, lotions, oils and creams.

 Does Cumberland Institute offer or administrate federal Title IV funding in the form of Pell Grant or Stafford Loans?
 No.

-Yes, Cumberland Institute is approved for Veteran’s Benefits under Chapters 30, 31, 32, 33, 35 and 1606 of the GI Bill.
-Pro-rata refund and withdrawal policy for students under the GI Bill is in compliance with Title 38 USC 21.4255.
+Yes, Cumberland Institute is approved for Veteran’s Benefits under Chapters 30, 31, 32, 33, 35 and 1606 of the GI Bill®.
+Pro-rata refund and withdrawal policy for students under the GI Bill® is in compliance with Title 38 USC 21.4255.
 Cumberland will not penalize or prohibit GI Bill® students from attending or participating in courses while awaiting VA payment (for up to 90 days).